KonomiKitten/greasemonkey-scripts/README.md

 ### Supported
 Greasemonkey 3, Tampermonkey and Violentmonkey are supported.
 ### Unsupported
-Greasemonkey 4 is not supported due to them running user scripts in a Firefox only sandbox.
+Greasemonkey 4 is not supported due to running userscripts in a Firefox only sandbox.
 This sandbox can break scripts that want to access various parts of webpages.
 Quoting a post from a Stackoverflow thread on the issue: